easy-http/mock-builder/README.md

 ### queryParamIs

-Expects for a query parameter with specific value (for example term=bluebird).
+It expects for a query parameter with specific value (for example term=bluebird).

 ```php
 $builder